v1

 AWS service quotas

 You can change your AWS service quotas by selecting the relevant region in the console and navigating to the service quotas page.
+You may need to opt-in to a region first.
 Choose the relevant AWS service from the dashboard, or search for it on the AWS services page, then search for the relevant resource quotas to increase.

 For example, to increase the number of node pools you can deploy on AWS using the m5.large node type select the relevant region in the console, search for and open the AWS service Amazon Elastic Compute Cloud (Amazon EC2), search for Running On-Demand Standard (A, C, D, H, I, M, R, T, Z) instances and click request quota increase.